 Travertine Is Porous

 One central fact of travertine is its porosity.
-The pocked surface gives travertine its distinctive natural, chaotic texture.
-It also represents added maintenance issues that are not found with man-made flooring (laminate, luxury vinyl flooring, etc.) and even some forms of natural stone.
+The pocked surface of this stone gives it its distinctive natural, chaotic texture.
+But the porosity also represents added maintenance issues that are not found with most man-made flooring and even some other types of natural stone.

 Travertine is a sedimentary rock.
-As opposed to igneous rock, which is formed within the earth from magma and is extremely hard, sedimentary rock is formed by the settlement of minerals and organic matter closer to the earth's surface.
+As opposed to igneous rock, which is formed deep within the earth from magma and is extremely hard, sedimentary rock is formed by the settling of minerals and organic matter closer to the earth's surface.
 Travertine is softer than igneous rock and is laced with holes and pockets created by bubbling carbon dioxide.
 This is what makes travertine so porous.
 To help minimize this natural vulnerability, travertine's holes are filled in the factory with resins that blend with the surface and are difficult to detect.

-One measure of tile durability is the Moh's Scale of Hardness is a crude but basically effective method of gauging natural stone's resistance to abrasion (but not to fracturing).
+One measure of tile durability is the Moh's Scale of Hardness, a crude but basically effective tool for gauging natural stone's resistance to abrasion (but not to fracturing).
 On Moh's scale, calcite (travertine is classed as a calcite) receives a 3 rating on a scale of 1 to 10.
 Lowest on the scale are soft minerals, like talc and gypsum.

-Highest are the incredibly hard gems like diamond, topaz, and quartz.
+Highest are the incredibly hard gems, like diamond, topaz, and quartz.

 Travertine ranks lower than marble in terms of hardness.
-But still, travertine is a stone, and stone will always be more durable than most interior floor coverings like engineered wood, laminate, vinyl, and ceramic or porcelain.
+But still, travertine is a stone, and stone will always be more durable than most other interior floor coverings, including wood, laminate, vinyl, and some other types of tile.

 |Polished||Extremely glossy and light-reflective, this travertine has been filled, polished to its maximum smoothness, and sealed.||Best travertine surface for resisting stains.
 Very slippery when wet.
-Do not use outside.|
+Not suitable for outdoor use.|

 |Honed||Filled and lightly polished.
 Honed travertine has a matte-like appearance and is less slick than polished travertine.||Honed is the most popular type of interior travertine.
 For many, it represents a sweet spot between polished and tumbled travertine.|